Patient info

 Modern day casts are still an important part of Orthopaedic care but much more comfortable and convenient than in years gone by.

 Used to immobilise and protect a fractured bone such as an ankle or wrist while it heals, most plasters are these days, lightweight and some even waterproof.
 Your doctor will provide the most suitable cast for your particular injury.
 You will also be provided with appropriate care instructions.
+We ask that you let your doctor know immediately if you experience any of the following:

 • Persistent pain or burning under the plaster

-• Numbness in the fingers or toes
+• Numbness in the finger or toes

 • Marked swelling of the fingers or toes